Certain homeowners may qualify for one of these three programs offering property tax relief in the state.

 Income from EVERY source must be listed on the application, with the exception of gifts or inheritances received from a spouse, lineal (direct) ancestor, or lineal descendant.
 Examples of income include but are not limited to disability payments, IRA distributions, pensions and annuities, social security benefits, capital gains, and veteran benefits.

 *Annual Income Eligibility Limit is set every year by the NC Department of Revenue.
-The limit for 2009 is $25,600 for income received during the calendar year 2008.
+The limit for 2015 is $29,000 for income received from all sources during the calendar year 2014.
+This limit establishes the ceiling for the Low-Income Homestead Exclusion (option 1 above).
+It further establishes the ceiling for the Circuit Breaker deferral of taxes (option 3 above), where income cannot exceed 150% ($43,500) of this limit.
 Please contact 704-336-6348 or visit us in our office if you have questions concerning how this applies to your situation.

-For relief for 2012 property taxes, applications had to be filed (received or postmarked) by June 1, 2012, as provided under North Carolina statute.
+For relief for 2014 property taxes, applications had to be filed (received or postmarked) by June 2, 2014 (due to June 1, 2014 falling on a Sunday), as provided under North Carolina statute.
 You may call for further assistance.

 Mail: Completed applications should be returned to